-A recent arbitration decision in Unifor Local 333 v Moore Packaging Corporation presents unique factual circumstances related to mask wearing during the COVID-19 pandemic and serves as an important reminder for employers of their accommodation obligations.
+A recent arbitration decision in Unifor Local 333 v.
+Moore Packaging Corp.
+(Termination of Employment Grievance), [2021] O.L.A.A.
+No. 476, presents unique factual circumstances related to mask wearing during the COVID-19 pandemic and serves as an important reminder for employers of their accommodation obligations.
 The decision arose out of two grievances brought by Unifor Local 333 due to the employer's failure to accommodate the grievor's medical disability in a timely way and for ultimately terminating her employment on the basis of frustration of contract.